rbertolusso/intubate/README.md

 (truth is that by implementing the supplied interfaces I realized how little I knew, and still know, about a field in which I am supposed to be an expert), and I apologize for that.
+3. I got to the point I need to take a rest (this reason is competing with 2. with increasing strength as time passes by.
+If something looks odd, you can refer to the Spanish Inquisition)

-Also, remember you have a good chance you can create your own interfaces (with helper function `intubate`), or call the non-pipe-aware functions directly (with `ntbt`).
+Also, please keep in mind you have a very good chance you can create your own interfaces (with the helper function `intubate`), or call the non-pipe-aware functions directly (with `ntbt`).

 The R packages that have interfaces implemented so far are: